aeternity/protocol/channels/VSC.md

 #### Bob is not responding or missing

-If there is a dispute between Alice and Bob or for the sake of the example Bob refuses to co-authenticate the next state, Alice can produce an off-chain update similar to force progress and bring it to Ingrid.
+If there is a dispute between Alice and Bob or for the sake of the example Bob refuses to co-authenticate the next state, Alice can produce an off-chain `channel_vsc_force_progress` which is similar to force progress and bring it to Ingrid.
 This will produce the next Alice-Bob VSC off-chain state in the Alice-Ingrid channel.
 This instantly makes Alice safe.
 In order for Ingrid to be safe, she can propose to Bob to execute the same update Alice had already provided her, this time in Ingrid-Bob's State Channel.
-If Bob still refuses, Ingrid can produce an actual `channel_force_progress` transaction that she posts on-chain in order for her to enforce the contract execution in the Virtual State Channel, thus producing the new Alice-Bob Virtual State Channel on-chain and at the same time producing the next Ingrid-Bob off-chain state.
+If Bob still refuses, Ingrid can produce an actual `channel_vsc_force_progress` transaction that she posts on-chain in order for her to enforce the contract execution in the Virtual State Channel, thus producing the new Alice-Bob Virtual State Channel on-chain and at the same time producing the next Ingrid-Bob off-chain state.
 The newly produced Ingrid-Bob state has in its state the VSC's.

 #### Ingrid is not responding or missing

-If there is a new valid off-chain update that Ingrid refuses to accept, both Alice and Bob can bring this on-chain via a `channel_force_progress` in a similar mannner as [above](#Bob-is-not-responding-or-missing).
+If there is a new valid off-chain update that Ingrid refuses to accept, both Alice and Bob can bring this on-chain via a `channel_vsc_force_progress` in a similar mannner as [above](#Bob-is-not-responding-or-missing).

-#### Actions that can be forced progressed
+#### Actions that can be forced progressed in a VSC

 Not all actions can be forced progressed on-chain.
 The ones that are allowed:
 * withdrawing tokens from a VCS - if the balance is co-authenticated by the two VSC parties.
 This limits the intermediary's exposure of locked tokens.
-* execution of a contract in the VSC in a forced progress
+* execution of a contract in the VSC in a virtual forced progress
 * posting a co-signed off-chain state of the VCS in the on-chain SC (similar to `channel_snapshot` on-chain)
 * mutual closing